-This fourth edition of The Sports Law Review covers 18 jurisdictions.
-Each chapter has been provided by renowned sports law practitioners in the relevant jurisdiction.
+Each chapter of this fifth edition of The Sports Law Review has been provided by renowned sports law practitioners in the relevant jurisdiction.
 As editor of this publication, I would like to take the opportunity to thank all of the authors for their skilful and insightful contributions to this publication.
 I trust that you will find this global survey informative and will avail yourselves at every opportunity of the valuable insights contained herein.